Inverse Moment Methods for Sufficient Forecasting using High-Dimensional Predictors: Introduction

-Following this logic, \cite{fxy-2015} introduced the sufficient forecasting scheme to use factor analysis in model (\ref{eq1.2}) to estimate $\bff_t$, and apply sliced inverse regression in model (\ref{eq1.1}) with the estimated factors as the predictor.
+The linear space spanned by $\phi_1,\ldots, \phi_L$, denoted by $\cstrue$, is the parameter of interest that is identifiable and known as the central subspace \citep{cook1998}. \cite{fxy-2015} introduced the sufficient forecasting scheme to use factor analysis in model (\ref{eq1.2}) to estimate $f_t$, and apply the sliced inverse regression \citep{li-1991} in model (\ref{eq1.1}) with the estimated factors as the predictor.
 Such a combination provides a promising forecasting technique that not only extracts the underlying commonality of the high-dimensional predictor but also models the complex dependence between the predictor and the forecast target.
-Meanwhile, it allows the dimension of the predictor to diverge and even become much larger than the number of observations, which is intrinsically appealing to solving high-dimensional forecasting problems.
+It allows the dimension of the predictor to diverge and even become much larger than the number of observations.